 California will aggressively prosecute anyone who is accused of kidnapping or a related offense.
 A conviction for kidnapping in California can have serious consequences, including lengthy terms of imprisonment, hefty fines, and ruined reputations.
 Kidnapping defense attorney San Diego Vikas Bajaj has nearly two decades of experience defending clients against a variety of criminal charges.

 He understands the seriousness of a criminal conviction and the detrimental effect it can have on your life.
 To limit the negative consequences of an arrest, Mr. Bajaj employs an aggressive pre-investigative process.
 Attacking the prosecution’s case early on often results in getting the charges against his clients reduced or thrown out.

-If you are facing criminal charges for kidnapping in California, contact the Law Office of Vikas Bajaj, APC to schedule a free consultation.
+If you are facing criminal charges for kidnapping in California, contact the Law Office of Vikas Bajaj, APC to schedule an initial consultation.
 Hiring an attorney to defend you is one of the most important decisions you can make following an arrest.

 Kidnapping in California

 We often have preconceived ideas about what a kidnapping is.
 Kidnapping is the crime of using force or fear to move another person a substantial distance against his or her will.
 There is no requirement for the victim to be a child.
 Similarly, there is no requirement to hold the victim for ransom or a reward.
 If the victim is a child or is held for ransom, the crime can be aggravated and be subject to harsher criminal penalties.

 When you are charged with kidnapping under California Penal Code 207 PC the prosecution will be required to prove that you are guilty of each element of the crime.
 You cannot be found guilty of kidnapping if they are unable to prove that you are guilty of each element.
 To get a conviction for simple kidnapping the prosecution must prove:

 - You took, held, or detained another person by force or fear;